-The management of Runoff that Contains Chemicals Used in the De-icing of Aircraft

-There are no existing threats associated with aircraft de-icing noted in the Assessment Report.
+The management of Runoff that Contains Chemicals Used in the De-icing of Aircraft There are no existing threats associated with aircraft de-icing noted in the Assessment Report.
 Based on land use activities surrounding existing municipal wells and intakes, the potential for an airport to be constructed in the future that is of a size which may pose a significant drinking water threat is minimal.
 The most effective policy to address future threats from this activity is the use of a Risk Management Plan.

-The Use of Land as Livestock Grazing or Pasturing Land, an Outdoor Confinement Area or a Farm Animal Yard
+The Use of Land as Livestock Grazing or Pasturing Land, an Outdoor Confinement Area or a Farm Animal Yard not required to have Nutrient Management Plans and/or Strategies.

-The County has concluded that other than future activities within WHPA-A, the threat can be appropriately addressed through the use of other tools.
-A Nutrient Management Plan and/or Strategy can be an effective tool to manage these threats.
-However, not all agricultural operations are subject to the Nutrient Management Act and therefore, are not required to have Nutrient Management Plans and/or Strategies.
 In addition, livestock grazing or pasturing lands are not covered under the Nutrient Management Act.
 As a result, a Risk Management Plan was felt to be a more consistent and appropriate tool for these activities.
 The Risk Management Plan may be scoped to the requirements of Nutrient Management Plans/Strategies.
 The agricultural community is familiar with the requirements of the Nutrient Management Act and it is important to ensure consistency within the agricultural community.